-- A. Method of Payment - Daily bed rate and room and board payments will be made retrospectively based on dates of admission and discharge reported on the census log for KCICN approved authorizations. - 2.
-Transportation: - a.
-Costs will be reimbursed for transportation for clients returning from residential treatment: - b.
+1. Daily bed rate and room and board payments will be made retrospectively based on dates of admission and discharge reported on the census log for KCICN approved authorizations.

+- Costs will be reimbursed for transportation for clients returning from residential treatment: - b.
 Reimbursement will be made based on the actual cost for the transportation service provided; - c.
 Whenever possible, Medicaid-funded transportation should be utilized; and - d.
 Receipts and payment documents related to transportation costs must be submitted along with the invoice. - 3.
-Administrative bed rate payments will be made for a limited period of time for individuals who no longer meet medical necessity criteria but have been unable to be discharged from the facility to an appropriate placement. - B. Additional Requirements None authorizations.
+Administrative bed rate payments will be made for a limited period of time for individuals who no longer meet medical necessity criteria, but have been unable to be discharged from the facility to an appropriate placement.